mhe747/dawnboard/README.md

 	Great, all checks had been tested, if no error, you now are ready to make a complex project with the power of the BeagleSDR, like https://github.com/mhe747/sumpx15

-	Just Now please go to sub-directory avr, bfpga2 to read more about it.
+	Just Now please go to sub-directory avr, bfpga2, chips-beaglesdr to read more about it.